inetprocess/sugarcli/README.md

 As described, the --javascript is experimental.
 If you don't have a record.js file that should work well, else you have to check the generated file to make sure it didn't break anything.

+### Execute a php file from the SugarCRM context
+`./sugracli.phar code:execute:file --path <sugarcrm_path> [--user-id='1'] <test.php>` will execute the file `test.php` by loading
+first the sugarcrm environment.
+So the script can directly use the classes and db from sugar.
+You can also set the user_id from the command line to have another one than the default administrator.